esnet/iperf/docs/invoking.rst

           least one line of output per measurement interval (by  default  a  mea- surement  interval lasts for one second, but this can be changed by the -i option).
-Each line of output includes (at least) the time since the start  of  the test, amount of data transfered during the interval, and the average bitrate over that interval.
+Each line of output includes (at least) the time since the start  of the test, amount of data transferred during the interval, and the average bitrate over that interval.
 Note that the values for  each measurement  interval  are taken from the point of view of the endpoint process emitting that output (in other words, the output on the  client